27th June, 2024

 Designers

-And what about designers?
-Designers duties don't change too much on projects with only one contractor.
-But because there is no principal designer appointed, designers should pay extra attention to their duties.
-There are no additional designer duties on single contractor projects.
+There are no additional designer duties on single-contractor projects.
 But not having a principal designer appointed can bring more work for designers, when it comes to completing their CDM responsibilities.

 The principal designer will also usually take care of communication and sharing of information between designers and the client and contractor.
-Where there is no principal designer on single contractor projects, designers need to make these arrangements themselves.
+Where there is no principal designer on single-contractor projects, designers need to make these arrangements themselves.

 share on twitter share on facebook share on linked in share by email